aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 db.Close()
 ```

 When creating the object through `sql.Conn.PrepareContext()`, the `awsctx.SetReadOnly` value can be given as context and will target the corresponding instance.
+This will also change the mode of the `sql.Conn` object itself even after the `sql.Stmt` object is closed.
 If no value was passed, then the query will run against the current instance that `sql.Conn` is pointing to.
 That is, if `sql.Conn` is currently executing against the reader instance, then the prepared statement will target the reader instance.

 ```go
 readOnlyCtx := context.WithValue(context.Background(), awsctx.SetReadOnly, true)